Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Introduction

 Developing AoI-aware random access schemes for timely status update systems that consider limited transmit power is crucial.
-In particular, the proper use of packet-based or connection-based random access protocols is of great practical importance.
-Intuitively, there should be a critical threshold for the duration of data packets so that it is beneficial to establish a connection, e.g., it should be longer than the request frames to a certain extent \cite{gao2019random}.
-However, previous works have not investigated the AoI-aware characterization of such a threshold.
-This paper aims to fill this research gap.
+In particular, properly using packet-based or connection-based random access protocols is of great practical importance.
+Intuitively, there should be a critical threshold for the data packet duration beyond which it is beneficial to establish a connection, e.g., it should be longer than the request frame to some extent \cite{gao2019random}.
+Previous works have not investigated the AoI-aware characterization of such a threshold, and this paper aims to fill this research gap.
 We present a comparative study of the average AoI of packet-based and connection-based random access protocols in the context of an average transmit power budget.

-We first consider slotted Aloha (SA) and frame slotted Aloha (FSA) as representatives of packet-based random access protocols \cite{kurose2007computer}.
-In every time slot of SA, each transmitter sends its packet with a fixed probability that can be optimized to minimize the average AoI.
-We extend the investigation of SA to FSA.
-In FSA, time is divided into frames, and each frame contains a fixed number of time slots.
+We first consider frame slotted Aloha (FSA) as a representative of packet-based random access protocols \cite{kurose2007computer}.
+In FSA, time is divided into frames, each containing a fixed number of time slots.
 If a transmitter wants to send a packet in a frame, it randomly chooses one of the time slots to transmit.
-The closed-form average AoI and average transmit power consumption of FSA with respect to the transmission probability are derived.
-Interestingly, our theoretical analysis indicates that although FSA and SA have the same average transmit power consumption, FSA has a lower optimal average AoI than SA, when the transmit probabilities are optimized for both schemes.
-This observation about AoI is different from previous studies where throughput was the system performance metric \cite{kurose2007computer}.
+To analyze connection-based random access, we design a request-then-access (RTA) protocol inspired by FSA.
+RTA consists of two phases.
+In the first phase (the request phase), transmitters contend and send update request frames to establish a connection with the receiver.
+In the second phase (the access phase), only transmitters that successfully contended in the request phase send update packets in a TDMA superframe, which is collision-free.